 Immediately following the Civil War, only three families remained and there were no services.
 In 1869, J. Ward Motte, the Senior Warden, moved to Newberry, taking the church archives.
 Later, his home was destroyed by fire and all records were lost.

 By 1882, four Episcopalians, Carolyn Henry Farrow, Zelene Boyd Sullivan, Mary Farley Todd, and Ursula Lockwood Wallace, remained in Laurens.
 Though faced with illness, age, and a lack of funds, these stalwart women were determined to repair their dilapidated church building; through ice cream festivals and suppers, garnering funds statewide.

 In 1885, regular services were held for the then eight families.
 With construction of the railroad, newcomers arrived, and church life was renewed.

-In 1918, a Hinners pipe organ from Petkin, Illinois, still in use today, was installed.
+In 1918, a Hinners pipe organ from Pekin, Illinois, still in use today, was installed.

 Though, since inception, activity has flowed and ebbed, with years of no or few services of worship, today, the Epiphany community continues to fulfill its Mission Statement: To celebrate the light of Jesus Christ, proclaim the Gospel, deepen our faith and nurture and encourage one another.
 The Service of the Holy Eucharist is held each Sunday morning as well as daily Holy Week observances.
 The members seek to welcome and serve all through community outreach programs and annual fellowship events.

-The building, since 1979, admitted to the National Register of Historic Places, and enjoying the distinction of being the oldest church structure in Laurens County. is never locked and ever open for all who desire a moment of silence and solitude for prayer, meditation, or rest.
+The building, admitted to the National Register of Historic Places in 1979, enjoys the distinction of being the oldest church structure in the City of Laurens and is never locked, open for all who desire a moment of silence and solitude for prayer, meditation, or rest.